 Protecting your privacy

 We use security technologies to protect all of your information on our entire website from unauthorized viewing or corruption, by either internal or external sources.
-Using Transport Layer Security (TLS)/Secure Socket Layers (SSL) encryption on all web pages makes our website more secure.
-To help you conduct business with us safely and privately, we require that you use a browser that supports TLS SSL (version 3.0), or higher.
+To help you conduct business with us safely and privately, we require that you use the latest version of your browser.
+See Help Using Our Website for more information.
 We label any "non secure" forms and explain that you should not use them to send confidential information.

 There are things you can do to protect your privacy.
 Be sure to update your browser and operating system regularly.
 For more information on how you can protect your privacy, visit the Privacy Enforcement and Protection page on the Office of the Attorney General website.